mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 > It is recommended that the MetaDataQueueName as described in 6.4.2.3.6 is configured as a sub-topic of the related QueueName with the name $Metadata.

 Unfortunately the AMQP does not define the terms: 'sub-topic' and QueueName.
 It is also not clear if `$Metadata` is terminal symbol or refers to somethings else.

+### AMQP connection

+#### Security

+Security with AMQP is primarily provided by a TLS connection between the `Client` and the `Server`, however, this requires that the `Server` must be trusted.
+For that reason, it may be necessary to provide end-to-end security.
+Applications that require end-to-end security with AMQP need to use the binary message encoding and apply security protection defined in the [OPC.UA.PubSub][OPC.UA.PubSub] specification.

+#### Addressing

+The syntax of the AMQP transporting protocol URL used has the following form:

+`amqps://<domain name>[:<port>][/<path>]`

+The default port is 5671.

+The syntax for an AMQP URL over Web Sockets has the following form:

+`wss://<domain name>[:<port>][/<path>]`

+The default port is 443.

+#### Authentication

+Authentication shall be performed according to the configured `AuthenticationProfileUri` of the `PubSubConnection`, `DataSetWriterGroup`, `DataSetWriter` or `DataSetReader` entities.
+If no authentication information is provided in the form of `ResourceUri` and `AuthenticationProfileUri`, SASL Anonymous is implied.
+If the authentication profile specifies SASL PLAIN authentication, a separate connection for each new Authentication setting is required.

+> This requirements are not clear because it is not related to Publisher/Subscriber interoperability- it is not common knowledge necessary to communicate over AMQP.
+This parameter could be relevant for the **PubSub Application** and **Container** interoperability.
+This section must revisited after getting more.

+#### `Quality of Service`

+A writer negotiates the delivery guarantees for its link using the snd-settle-mode settlement policy (settled, unsettled, mixed) it will use, and the desired rcv-settle-mode (first, second) of the broker.

+Vice versa, the reader negotiates delivery guarantees using its rcv-settle-mode (first, second) and the desired snd-settle-mode (settled, unsettled) of the broker.

+This matches to the `BrokerTransportQualityOfService` values as follows:

+- AtMostOnce_1 – messages are pre-settled at the sender endpoint and not sent again.
+Messages may be lost in transit.
+This is the default setting.
+- AtLeastOnce_2 – messages are received and settled at the receiver without waiting for the sender to settle.
+- ExactlyOnce_3 – messages are received, the sender settles and then the receiver settles.

+> This mapping requirements must be reviewed against AMQP specification.
+It seems that the `BrokerTransportQualityOfService` is defined by the configuration model and not exist if this model is not used.

+#### `Keep Alive`

+If the `KeepAliveTime` is set on a `WriterGroup`, a value slightly higher than the configured value of the group should be used as idle timeout of the connection ensuring that the connection is disconnected if the keep alive message was not sent by any writer.
+Otherwise, if no `KeepAliveTime` is specified, the implementation should set a reasonable default value.

+> It must be explained what the connection means.
+The AMQP define connection: **Containers**, session and Link.

+When setting the maximum message sizes for the Link, the `MaxNetworkMessageSize` of the PubSubGroup shall be used.
+If this value is 0, the implementation chooses a reasonable maximum.

+Other limits are up to the implementation and depend on the capabilities of the OS or or the capabilities of the device the Publisher or Subscriber is running on, and can be made configurable through configuration model extensions or by other means.

+> this setting is related to the **PubSub Application and **Container** interoperability except the scenario where the **Subscriber** is implemented as **Container**.

 ## Notices for Implementer